Medically Reviewed by Dr P. E. Pancoast, MD

 House members typically have the freedom to:

-Some recovery homes have set curfews and a sign-in/sign-out process for residents.
-Recent rehab graduates may also have a senior member of the house assigned to accompany them when they leave the house.
+Some recovery homes have set curfews and a sign-in/sign-out as part of their house rules.
+Recent rehab graduates may also have a senior member of the house assigned to accompany them when they leave.

 Residents also have access to additional training and development programs.
 These programs help them build on the sobriety skills they learned in rehab.